 For a detailed list of the product's technical specifications, refer to Appendix B, Specifications.

 Wall Installation

 The product can be installed on a wall.
 When installing, you need to attach two tapping screws and two screw anchors to the bottom of the device.
-Wall mount supplies are included.
+Wall mount supplies are included with the device.